Variation of carrier density in semimetals via short-range correlation: A case study with nickelate NdNiO$_2$: REALISTIC INTERACTING HAMILTONIAN

-Specifically, it is necessary for us to obtain a fully SU(2)-symmetric many-body interacting Hamiltonian, so that it is applicable to the various non-collinear magnetic fluctuation in real materials.
-We therefore demand that it must be able to \textit{simultaneously} reproduce the band structures from DFT calculations under various magnetic structures, including the fully ferromagnetic and fully anti-ferromagnetic ones.
-Furthermore, since this compound contains open-shelled (partially occupied) Nd $f$-orbitals and Ni $d$-orbitals, approximations like the ``LDA+$U$''~\cite{Anisimov1993, Liechtenstein1995, supplementary} or hybrid functionals~\cite{Becke1993} are necessary in the DFT calculations in order to ensure a realistic density.
-(Otherwise, these orbitals can collapse near the chemical potential and ruin the density profile of the system.)
-To this end, we apply the (LDA+$U$)+(many-body) procedure~\cite{Wei2002, Wei2006} to extract the realistic many-body Hamiltonian.
-(See Supplementary~\cite{supplementary} for all technical details.)
+Specifically, to account for various noncollinear magnetic correlation, it is necessary for us to obtain a fully SU(2)-symmetric many-body interacting Hamiltonian in the basis of symmetry-respecting atomiclike Wannier orbitals~\cite{supplementary,Wei2002, Marzari1997}.
+We therefore demand that it must be able to \textit{simultaneously} reproduce the band structures from DFT calculations under various magnetic structures, including the fully ferromagnetic (FM) and fully antiferromagnetic (AFM) ones.
+Furthermore, since this compound contains partially occupied Nd $f$ orbitals and Ni $d$ orbitals, approximations like the ``LDA+$U$''~\cite{Anisimov1993, Liechtenstein1995, supplementary} or hybrid functionals~\cite{Becke1993} are necessary in the DFT calculations in order to ensure a realistic density.
+To this end, we apply the (LDA+$U$)+(many-body) procedure~\cite{lang2021,lang2022} to extract the realistic many-body Hamiltonian~\cite{supplementary}.

-Note that in disordered systems the orbital hybridization can vary strongly.
-It is therefore necessary to construct a more complete set of atomic-like Ni $d$-, O $p$- and Nd $d$-Wannier orbitals~\cite{Wei2002, Wei2006, Marzari1997, Thygesen2005, FrancoisGygi2003, Giustino2006} without down-folding to a smaller low-energy subspace.
-In addition, the Bloch orbital corresponding to the electron pocket at momentum $(\pi,\pi,\pi)$ shown in Fig.~\ref{fig1} (a) contains a significant contribution in the empty space above Ni atoms~\cite{Nomura2019}.
-It is thus highly beneficial to include an additional interstitial ``I''-orbital [c.f.
-Fig.~\ref{fig1}(c)].
-This more complete basis would contain symmetry-respecting Wannier orbitals that are almost atomically local in space and nearly configuration independent.
-This would greatly facilitate the ensemble average that follows since results from different configurations are represented in nearly identical basis set.